zufarzhan/twitter-stream-react-node/README.md

 This repository hosts source code for simple application which allows you to see Twitter feed in real time.
 You can specify search term for your feed.
 **NB!
-It will be updated for all users (server side uses only one Twitter stream connection at time).**
+If you change serach term, it will be updated for all users (server side uses only one Twitter stream connection at time).**
 The app was built using React and Node.
 For real time updates this app uses socket.io.

 ## Installation instructions